 Step 3 – Add DTF transfer to the blank

-Place your design on the pre-heated material making sure to center on your pillow cover.
-If using an EasyPress, add a couple of pieces of heat resistant tape to keep the transfer in place while pressing.
+Place your design on the pre-heated blank, making sure to center it on your pillow cover.
+If using an EasyPress, add a couple of pieces of heat-resistant tape to keep the transfer in place while pressing.
+Love this design?
+Here is a similar one that you can order as a custom DTF transfer.

 Step 4 – Press transfer to the blank

-Follow the instructions for pressing the DTF transfer to the pillowcase for the recommeneded time and temperature.
+Follow the instructions for pressing the DTF transfer to the pillowcase for the recommended time and temperature.

 After pressing, allow the DTF print to cool before peeling back the carrier sheet.
 You can speed up the cooling process by rubbing a DTF Cooling Block over the surface.